...

 Origin

-Designer ocellaris strain from ORA.
+Designer ocellaris strain by ORA.

 Temperament